 Yolanda, College of Arts and Sciences

-- To educate the Villanova community regarding issues of sexual orientation
+- To educate the Villanova community regarding topics of sexual orientation, gender identity and expression

 - To foster a welcoming community for LGBTQIA+ students

-- To present an environment that does not make assumptions about its members with regard to sexual orientation and/or gender;
+- To present an environment that does not make assumptions about its members with regard to sexual orientation and/or gender identity and expression;

-- To promote a tolerant atmosphere at Villanova for people of all sexual orientations through education;
+- To promote a welcoming and accepting atmosphere at Villanova for people of all sexual orientations and gender identities through education;

-- To foster discussion on issues related to sexual orientation;
+- To foster discussion on issues related to sexual orientation and gender identity/expression;

-- To provide support for people with friends and family who are of a minority sexual orientation; and
+- To provide education and support for students with friends and family who identify as LGBTQIA+; and

-- To acknowledge and respect the values and beliefs of the Villanova community as a Catholic and Augustinian university.
+- To acknowledge and respect the values and beliefs of the Villanova community as a Catholic and Augustinian university in the continuous work of learning ways to respect the sacredness of our community members.

 Oasis is a confidential, small group opportunity where a safe zone is established to engage in an open dialogue about the issues relevant to queer or questioning individuals.
 Participants share their experiences and connect with one another during the biweekly meetings.